Julius T. Csotonyi

-Julius Thomas Csotonyi (born October 11, 1973) is a Hungarian-born Canadian paleoartist and natural history illustrator living in Winnipeg, Manitoba, Canada.
+Julius Thomas Csotonyi (born October 11, 1973) is a Hungarian-born Canadian paleoartist and natural history illustrator living in Edmonton, Alberta, Canada.
 He specialises in photo-realistic restorations of dinosaurs, paleo-environments and extinct animals.
 His techniques encompass both traditional and digital media.
 His art is included in museum displays in many countries.
 Csotonyi also created the design of the reverse side of the commemorative 25 dollar silver Royal Canadian Mint coin called 50th Anniversary of the Canadian Flag.